 This procedure should be implemented when the presence of a dog, coyote, mountain lion or any other wild animal threatens the safety of students and staff.
-General Procedures etc.)

-Notify office and administration
+- 1. Notify office and administration - Keep students away from the animal (return to classroom, secure all entrances to classroom, etc.)

-2. Keep students away from the animal (return to classroom, secure all entrances to classroom, outside in an area away from the animal
+1. Call 911 and/or Animal Control

-1. Call 911 and/or Animal Control 2.
-Attempt to isolate the animal from students, if it is safe to do so.
+2. Attempt to isolate the animal from students, if it is safe to do so.
 If the animal is outside, students will be kept inside.
-If the animal is inside, students will remain
+If the animal is inside, students will remain outside in an area away from the animal